f-droid/fdroid-website/_posts/2026-02-24-open-letter-opposing-developer-verification.md

 **We unequivocally advise against signing up for this program, now or ever.**

 But mere inaction is insufficient to offer meaningful resistance to the program.
 Individual developers must also become advocates for software freedom: through their own projects, through blog posts, through social media, and by contacting their regional regulators.
-It is only through developer complicity that Google's lockdown of Android can succeed.
+It is only through developer complicity that Google's lock-down of Android can succeed.

 F-Droid stands in solidarity as a signatory to the open letter published today at [keepandroidopen.org/open-letter](https://keepandroidopen.org/open-letter).
 We join with such champions of free software and free speech as the Electronic Frontier Foundation, the Free Software Foundation Europe, the Software Freedom Conservancy, and dozens of other organizations around the world in repudiating Google's overreach.